-WebCPI is an online version of the Clinical Performance Instrument (CPI) used for summative evaluations of student performance during professional internship courses.
-WebCPI is linked to the Clinical Site Information Form (CSIF Web).
+CPI 3.0 is an online version of the Clinical Performance Instrument (CPI) used for summative evaluations of student performance during professional internship courses.
 Students are expected to complete training on the CPI through the APTA learning center prior to gaining access to the evaluation tool.
-Prior to the first clinical, the CPI Web account is linked to the email address of the APTA account on which students take the training.
-Links to directions for using CPI Web and CSIF Web are posted in the professional internship Canvas courses.
+Prior to the first clinical, the CPI 3.0 account is linked to the email address of the APTA account on which students take the training.
+Links to directions for using CPI are posted in the professional internship Canvas courses.
 The contact information for CPI web is located in the Exxat Contacts tab.
-CPI Web and CSIF are both used in all of the PI courses.
+CPI is used in all of the PI courses.